Darlington: Wars

 In 1939, Darlington had the most cinema seats per capita in the United Kingdom.

 On the night of 13 January 1945, a Lancaster bomber piloted by Pilot Officer William Stuart McMullen of Canada was on a training exercise when one of its engines caught fire and it crashed on farmland near Lingfield Lane.
-McMullen heroically stayed at the controls while his crew parachuted to safety and directed the stricken aircraft away from the houses below.
+McMullen stayed at the controls while his crew parachuted to safety and directed the stricken aircraft away from the houses below.
 He was killed on impact.
-His heroism was honoured by renaming Lingfield Lane "McMullen Road" and erecting a memorial monument.
+For his actions, Lingfield Lane was renamed "McMullen Road" and a memorial was erected.

 Tornado and the brick train

 Starting in 1993, rail enthusiast group A1 Steam Locomotive Trust worked on building an all-new steam locomotive, the first to be constructed since the 1960s.
 It was intended to be the 50th member of the long withdrawn LNER Peppercorn Class A1 engine, called Tornado and numbered 60163, from scratch in the 1853 former Stockton and Darlington Railway Carriage Works at Hopetown.
 Many of the original fleet had been built at Darlington locomotive works in the late 1940s.
 Tornado was completed in January 2008.

 To commemorate the town's contribution to the railways, David Mach's 1997 work Train is located alongside the A66, close to the original Stockton–Darlington railway.
 It is a life-size brick sculpture of a steaming locomotive emerging from a tunnel, made from 185,000 Accrington Nori bricks.
 The work had a budget of £760,000.